The bells speak of a hurt

 of a life, mourning the death that splinters the arteries,

-the hip bones, each vertebrae.
+the hip bones, each vertebra.
 Begging to the stars to tell

 of being here, away from the infinite sky, swallowing